S. Charles Lee

 Designated at Local level : West Hollywood Cultural Resource

 This is a multi-story apartment building in the Spanish Colonial Revival style built in 1929.
+The building is rectangular in plan.

 * Date source: Los Angeles County Office of the Assessor